 - Freezer space or freezing temperatures

-Directions – how to make the frozen sun catchers:
+Directions – how to make these frozen ice suncatchers:

 Have your little ones hunt out some interesting nature treasures.
-Maybe you’ve already collected some treasure on another walk that you could use today.
-You may suggest leaves, berries, grasses, pine needles, twigs, seeds, and such.
+Maybe you’ve already collected some on another walk that you could use today?

 Once the disk is frozen, pry your ice ornament out of the container.
 Use your drill to make a hanging hole (not too close to the edge) and hang your ice sun catcher in a spot where you can enjoy it sparkling in the sun.